semmypurewal/BeginningJavaScript/03-types/readme.md

 9. Finally, you divide by 5.
 The division operator in JavaScript is `/`.

-6. Write a function that accepts a number and returns a random whole number between 0 and that number.
+6. Write a function called `randUpTo` that accepts a number and returns a random whole number between 0 and that number.
 For example:

-    rand(10);
+    randUpTo(10);
     //=> 5

-    rand(10);
+    randUpTo(10);
     //=> 9

-    rand(1000);
+    randUpTo(1000);
     //=> 561

-    rand(1000);
+    randUpTo(1000);
     //=> 236

-7. Write a function that accepts two numbers representing a range and returns a random whole number between those two numbers.
+7. Write a function called `randBetween` that accepts two numbers representing a range and returns a random whole number between those two numbers.

 8. The standard card suits are clubs, diamonds, hearts and spades.
 Write a function called isSuit that accepts a string and returns true if the input